mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AWSConfiguration is the specific AWS settings for network peering
+AWSConfiguration is the specific AWS settings for network peering.

 <table>
     <thead>